 Healthcare in French Guiana

 Expats should get medical insurance before entering French Guiana.
 Very few medical facilities there including the capital Cayenne.
 Hepatitis B and D are considered highly endemic.
 Expats coming from all countries should get vaccinations before arrival.
 Mosquitos and wild animals can transmit fever.
 Bottled water is recommended for the first few weeks of the stay.
 Local water may cause mild abdominal upsets at the very beginning.
-Milk, local meat, poultry, seafood should be boiled before eat.
+Milk, local meat, poultry, seafood should be boiled before eating.

 Insurance Plans for French Guiana